 Allison received her J.D. from the George Washington University Law School, graduating in the top 12% of her class.
 While in law school, she was a member of the Moot Court Board and the Alternative Dispute Resolution Board.
 Allison was also an Articles Editor for the Public Contract Law Journal, where her work has been published.
 Additionally, she was both a participant in and co-chair of the Gilbert A. Cuneo Government Contracts Moot Court Competition, in 2013 and 2014 respectively.

-Allison was named to Super Lawyer’s 2020 Rising Stars list for Washington, DC, and is recognized by Chambers as an Associate to Watch in its D.C.
+Allison was named to Super Lawyer’s 2020 and 2021 Rising Stars list for Washington, DC, and is recognized by Chambers as an Associate to Watch in its D.C.
 Construction Law Rankings.

 Among the matters she’s handled, Allison has: